Jang-woo-AnnaSoft/execution-state-preflight/README.md

 This is not a wall in front of your agent.
 It fills, with a stated source, the blanks that guessing used to fill.
 Execution is still the goal.

 **Status:** a specification, not a library. `createPreflight` refuses to build without six injected hooks.
 See ([execution-state-preflight](https://github.com/Jang-woo-AnnaSoft/execution-state-preflight/blob/main/execution-state-preflight.js)).

+**Start here.** [*Who Fills In the Form*](./who-fills-in-the-form.md) is the argument — why the list of what to check has to sit outside the model, and what changes when it does. [design.md](./design.md) is the implementation notes: the structure, the hook contracts, and what this does and does not cover.
+This README describes the reference skeleton itself.

+Read in that order if you are deciding whether this is worth doing.
+Start here if you already are.

 ---